KaysenWB/TII_SGlow/README.md

 ### Main Framework
 The core code for model training, evaluation, and prediction is located in the root directory.
 - `main_run.py` -- The main entrance and execution script.
-Handles parameter configuration and outputs batch predictions.
+Handles parameter configuration and outputs predictions.
 - `dataloader.py` -- Loads and preprocesses the AIS data, including normalization, dataset splitting, and batch preparation for prediction.
 - `processor.py` -- The main operational framework, responsible for loading/saving models, and executing training, testing, and prediction procedures.
 - `utils.py` -- Contains utility functions, primarily for calculating evaluation metrics.